jasonsbeer/AmigaPCI/TechnicalManual.md

 ### 1.9 15KHz Video

 The 15KHz standard Amiga video is output via an HD15 connector.
 This allows easy connection to converter boxes or any monitors that support the 15KHz standard.
+This connector only includes the signals needed for video output.
+Other signals present on the orignal Amiga video port are not included.

 ### 1.10 Real Time Clock

 The real time clock (RTC) of the AmigaPCI uses the RTC of the STM32F205RET7 microcontroller.
+When the RTC address space is active, the board controller signals the microcontroller with the associated request.
+The microcontroller then either consumes or supplies the necessary data in the correct format.
+The microcontroller is connected to an external crystal to supply an accurate clock signal for the microcontroller.
+The crystal is adjustable via the trim capacitor VC200.

 ### 1.11 Chipset RAM